steevanb/doctrine-read-only-hydrator/README.md

 ![benchmark](benchmark.png)

-You can see how slow is Hydration process !
+You can see hydration process is really slow !
 For 5 000 entities, Doctrine ObjectHydrator is 100x slower than the SQL request...

 As expected, getArrayResult() is the fastest way to retrieve data.
 But, you have to work with array, so you can't use entity methods.